lp-wan/coap-compression/draft-ietf-lpwan-coap-static-context-hc.md

 # CoAP options
 CoAP defines options that are placed after the based header in Option Numbers order, see {{rfc7252}}.
 Each Option instance in a message uses the format Delta-Type, Length, Value.
 When applying SCHC compression to the Option, the D-T L V format serves to make the Rule description of the Option.
 The SCHC compression builds the description of the Option by using in the Field ID the Option Number; in TV, the Option Value; and the Option Length uses section 7.4 of RFC8724.
-When the Option Length has a fixed size, SCHC compression does not send it.
-Otherwise, when the Option length has a variable size, SCHC Compression carries the length of the Compression Residue plus the Compression Residue value.
+When the Option Length has a wellknown size, SCHC compression does not send it.
+Otherwise, SCHC Compression carries the length of the Compression Residue plus the Compression Residue value.
+Note that length coding differs between CoAP options and variable size residue.

-The following sections present how SCHC compresses some CoAP Options.
+The following sections present how SCHC compresses some specific CoAP Options.

 ## CoAP Content and Accept options.